fetchai/agents-aea/docs/connection.md

 ### Primary methods to develop - sync connection interface

-TBD

-Use executors to execute sync code from async in executors/threads.
-Limited by the amount of workers.
+The <a href="../api/connections/base#connection-objects">`BaseSyncConnection`</a> useses executors to execute synchronous code from the asynchronous context of the `Multiplexer` in executors/threads, which are limited by the amount of configured workers.

-There are two primary types of connections:
-* reactive - that produce messages only on incoming message (http like, produce response on request)
-* active: like p2p (can generate messages regardless on incoming messages), http_server, yoti, ledger

-For reactive connections we can provide a special kind of connection that converts all the async methods to callbacks:
+The async methods `connect`, `disconnect` and `send` are converted to callbacks which the developer implements:
-* on_connect
+* `on_connect`
-* on_disconnect
+* `on_disconnect`
-* on_send
+* `on_send`

-All of these methods will be executed in the executor pool without any user attention.
+All of these methods will be executed in the executor pool.

-Every method can create a message by putting it into the thread/async friendly queue that will be consumed by the Multiplexer.
+Every method can create a message by putting it into the thread/async friendly queue that is consumed by the `Multiplexer`.

-For active connections it looks a bit more complicated and depends on library to use: We need on_receive.
-In general it can look like the reactive one except we use one background thread for the on_connect method to run some code constantly (polling some library for new messages?).
-The interaction will be performed the same way, by putting messages into the queue.

-Anyway, the developer has to pay attention to timeouts inside callbacks (pool is limited).
-In case of spawning threads or using background thread in active connection, should handle thread close by on_disconnect callback.
+The `receive` coroutine has no direct equivalent.
+Instead, the developer implements a `main` method which runs synchronously in the background.

+## Configuration

+Every connection must have a configuration file in `connection.yaml`, containing meta-information about the connection as well as all the required configuration details.
+For more details, have a look <a href="../config">here</a>.

 ### Configuration options